10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 The barbell reverse curl is a non-negotiable component of arm training.
 Sure, a standard barbell curl will still work the same muscles, but a reverse curl variation hits certain muscles a little better.

-The pronated grip you are using will work the brachialis muscles, so you can move the weight during exercises.
+Your pronated grip will work the brachialis muscles so that you can move the weight during exercises.

-You can execute the reverse grip bicep curl in many variations, you can do it with a straight barbell, EZ Bar, dumbbells, or cable reverse curl.
+You can execute the reverse grip bicep curl in many variations, including a straight barbell, EZ Bar, dumbbells, or cable reverse curl.

 Barbell Reverse Curl